microsoft/vscode-docs/docs/python/environments.md

 run (see [About Execution Policies](https://go.microsoft.com/fwlink/?LinkID=135170) in the PowerShell documentation):
 `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`

-> **Note**: By default, VS Code uses the interpreter identified by `python:pythonPath` setting when debugging code.
+> **Note**: By default, VS Code uses the interpreter identified by `python.pythonPath` setting when debugging code.
 You can override this behavior by specifying a different path in the `pythonPath` property of a debug configuration.
 See [Choose a debugging environment](#choose-a-debugging-environment).

 The Status Bar always shows the current interpreter.